smartcatdev/WP-Media-Uploader/readme.md

-Create a media upload button button to use in your WordPress plugins or themes.
+Create a media upload button button to use in your WordPress admin forms, plugins or themes.

 Features :
 - Easy to setup and use